← Back to 史記

 西 殿

 In the twenty-seventh year, the First Emperor toured Longxi and Beidi, emerged at Jitou Mountain, and passed through Huizhong.
 There he built the Xin Palace south of the Wei.
 He then renamed the Xin Palace as Ji Temple, imitating the pole of heaven.
 A road was built from the Ji Temple connecting to Li Mountain, and the Ganquan Front Hall was constructed.
 A covered walkway was built connecting it from Xianyang.
-That year, nobility ranks were granted one level higher.
-Gallop roads were maintained.
+That year, ranks of nobility were advanced by one level.
+They maintained the imperial roads.

 19

 In the twenty-eighth year, the First Emperor traveled east through the commanderies and counties, ascending Zouyishan.
-He erected a stone and discussed with various scholars from Lu.
-He carved on the stone to praise Qin's virtue, and discussed the matters of feng and shan sacrifices to offer sacrifices to the mountains and rivers.
+He erected a stone and consulted scholars from Lu.
+He carved on the stone an inscription praising Qin's virtue and discussed the fengshan sacrifices and the lookout sacrifices to mountains and rivers.
 He then ascended Mount Tai, erected a stone, performed the feng sacrifice, and offered sacrificial rites.
-As he descended, violent wind and rain arrived.
-He rested under a tree, and therefore enfeoffed the tree as a Five Great Man.
+As he descended, violent wind and rain suddenly came on.
+He rested beneath a tree and therefore conferred on that tree the rank of Grandee of the Fifth Order.
 He performed the shan sacrifice at Liangfu.
 He carved on the erected stone, and its words said:

 20

 The Emperor assumes his position, establishes systems and clarifies laws; the ministers below mend their conduct.
-For twenty-six years, he initially united the world; none failed to submit and obey.
+In the twenty-sixth year, when he first united the world, none failed to submit.
 He personally toured the distant regions and common people, ascended this Mount Tai, and comprehensively viewed the eastern extreme.
 The attendant ministers reflect on the traces, fundamentally originate the affairs, and respectfully recite the merits and virtue.
-The governing way operates; various productions obtain what is appropriate; all have laws and forms.
+The way of governance operates; all products find their proper use; all have laws and models.
 Great righteousness is beautifully bright, extending to later generations; obey and receive it, do not change.
-The Emperor is personally holy; having already pacified the world, he is not slack in governing.
-Rising early and sleeping late, he establishes and builds long-lasting benefits, specializing in lofty teaching and instruction.
-Instructions and classics are proclaimed and reach; distant and near are all managed; all receive the holy will.
-Noble and base are clearly divided; male and female rites are proper; carefully comply with office matters.
-Brightly separating inner and outer, nothing is not clear and pure; bestowed to later descendants.
-The transformation reaches endlessly; comply with and offer the posthumous edict; eternally receive the heavy admonition.
+The Emperor is himself sagely.
+Having pacified the world, he is tireless in governing it.
+Rising early and sleeping late, he establishes lasting benefits and gives special honor to teaching and instruction.
+His teachings and statutes are proclaimed everywhere; distant and near are brought into order, and all receive his sagely will.
+Noble and base are clearly distinguished; the rites between men and women are orderly; all carefully observe their duties.
+The separation of inner and outer is made manifest; all is clear and pure, to be handed down to later descendants.
+His transforming influence reaches without limit; they obey the testamentary edict and forever uphold its grave admonitions.

 21

-Thereupon he went along the Bohai Sea to the east, passed Huang and Zhu, reached the end of Chengshan, ascended Zhifu, erected a stone there praising Qin's virtue, and departed.
+He then went east along the Bohai Sea, passed Huang and Zhu, reached the end of Chengshan, ascended Zhifu, erected a stone there praising Qin's virtue, and departed.

 22

-He ascended Langye to the south, greatly delighted in it, and stayed three months.
+He ascended Langye to the south, delighted in it greatly, and stayed there for three months.
 He then moved thirty thousand households of commoners below the Langye terrace, exempting them from taxes for twelve years.
-He made the Langye terrace, erected stone carvings, praised Qin's virtue, and made clear his obtained intentions.
+He built the Langye terrace, erected stone carvings, praised Qin's virtue, and made clear that he had fulfilled his intentions.
 It said:

 23